geotrip/AtollIslandsInGEE/README.md

 ![NDSV](Images/NDr10.png "R10 NDSV")

 Note the implementation below renames the Landsat 8 bands to make blue B1, rather than coastal-aerosol.
 The Landsat 7 implementation also renames the bands, allowing the NDSV images produced using both sensors to be directly compared.
-Bands may be renamed using the .select() function: two lists of the same length are required as an argument, the first containing the bands you wish to select and the second the new band labels (in order).
+Bands may be renamed using the *select()* function: two lists of the same length are required as an argument, the first containing the bands you wish to select and the second the new band labels (in order).

 ```javascript
 var toNDSVLS8 = function(image){